 getting a clue

 Divorced.
-Now what?, Marital Hiss
+Now what?

-Getting a clue
+Getting a Clue

-Anyone who has followed my blog will know that I have maintained a marriage with a man who for the most part was not involved actively as a father, and even less so as a husband.
+Anyone who has followed my blog will know that I have maintained a marriage with a man who, for the most part, was not involved actively as a father, and even less so as a husband.
 Devoted was not a word I used to describe our relationship.

 So, after thirteen years of marriage, fourteen years of being together, I had finally suffered enough insults and emotional/psychological, and to a degree physical, abuse that filing for divorce was inevitable.

-Mistake #1: Believing that a “Happy Home” requires two parents and cannot have just one parent.
+Mistake #1: Believing that a “Happy Home” requires two parents

-And when my Mother tried to point out to me (in the least effective way possible–by arguing with me about it) that I should get out if I was so unhappy and things weren’t going so well… Aargh.
-Why does it have to be that way?… I stubbornly stuck to my guns and refused to budge and berated her for trying to break up my happy home.
+I don’t trust her opinion.
+So when my Mother tried to point out to me (in the least effective way possible–by arguing with me about it) that I should get out if I was so unhappy.
+If things weren’t going so well…Aargh!
+Why does she have to be that way?
+As a result, I stubbornly stuck to my guns and refused to budge, and berated her for trying to break up my happy home.
 What a fool I was back then.

 3 Comments